Twickenham: Governance

 In 1965 Middlesex County Council was abolished and replaced with the Greater London Council, and the boroughs of Twickenham, Richmond and Barnes were combined to form the London Borough of Richmond upon Thames.
 In 1986 the Greater London Council was abolished and most powers devolved to local boroughs and others to the Government and joint boards.
 In 2000 the Greater London Authority was set up and two-tier administration returned, but with the top tier having a much more limited strategic role.

 The borough council offices and chamber are located at York House, Twickenham and in the adjacent civic centre.

 The Twickenham constituency in the UK Parliament includes the towns of Twickenham, St Margarets, Whitton, Teddington, Hampton, Fulwell, Hampton Hill and Hampton Wick.
-Since the 2019 UK General Election, the Member of Parliament (MP) has been a Liberal Democrat, Munira Wilson.
+Since the 2019 UK General Election, the member of parliament (MP) has been a Liberal Democrat, Munira Wilson.

+Twickenham is part of the South Twickenham, St Margarets and North Twickenham, Twickenham Riverside and West Twickenham wards for elections to Richmond upon Thames London Borough Council.

 Economy

 As Twickenham is a London suburb, many local residents commute to central London or work locally in retail, hospitality, education or for one of the many professional firms based in the area.
 London Heathrow Airport is important to the local economy both through direct employment and the cluster of international firms that have their European headquarters in the Thames Valley area.
 Unemployment in the area is very low, however there is a big difference in the salaries earned by residents who work inside the borough, compared to those whose employment is based outside.

 The council has been making efforts to regenerate Twickenham town centre which has been struggling due to strong competition from Hounslow, Richmond and Kingston upon Thames.
 It differs from most town centres as it has fewer retail shops, particularly chain stores, and more cafes, restaurants, banks and estate agents.
 There has been a comprehensive scheme of town centre improvements including repaving in Yorkstone, a new arts centre, and improved gardens and riverside walk.
 However, plans to build a barge house for Gloriana at Orleans Gardens and to move the youth centre out of Heatham House so the building could be converted into a hotel proved controversial and were dropped.